vmware-tanzu/community-edition/docs/site/content/docs/latest/gatekeeper-config.md

     Error from server ([denied by all-must-have-owner] All namespaces must have an `owner` label): admission webhook "validation.gatekeeper.sh" denied the request: [denied by all-must-have-owner] All namespaces must have an `owner` label
     ```

-1. Create a namespace with the owner label.
+1. Create a namespace with the owner label:

     ```yaml
     apiVersion: v1